Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Green Gate Village entrance (photo: Kit Leong / Shutterstock)

-Shop in style at the Green Gate Village.
-Here, you’ll find the widest variety of shops and restaurants in St. George, right in the middle of the historic downtown.
-Green Gate Village also hosts a wide variety of community events like concerts and social hours, both of which are great ways to meet St. George locals.
+Shop in style at Green Gate Village.
+Here, you’ll find the widest variety of shops and restaurants in the middle of historic downtown.
+Green Gate Village also hosts a wide variety of community events like concerts and social hours, both of which are great ways to meet the locals.

 Rosenbruch World Wildlife Museum